 Elected democratically by the 32 founding members of SAI Platform’s Regenerative Agriculture Programme, the successful individuals bring a wealth of experience that will assist the programme in achieving its goals, objectives and desired outcomes.

 Responsible for reviewing and approving budget, timelines, milestones and deliverables, the newly elected Steering Committee consists of: Margaret Henry (Director Sustainable Agriculture at PepsiCo), Pascal Chapot (Group Head of Sustainable Agriculture Development at Nestlé), Martina Henry (Global Head of Regenerative Agriculture at Diageo), Giulia Stellari (Director Sustainable Sourcing, Digital and Carbon Solutions at Unilever), Iver Drabaek (Head of Sustainability at Nordzucker AG), Anna-Karin Modin Edman (Senior Sustainability Manager at ArlaFoods), Roberto Vega (Global Head Value Chain at Syngenta), Sarah Lockwood (Global Milk and Farming Sustainability Manager at Danone) and Rebecca Thomson (Project Management at Kepak).

 The Regenerative Agriculture programme is SAI Platform’s first overarching initiative between the crops, beef and dairy sectors.
 To ensure full transparency and integration with existing activities and industry solutions, the Steering Committee offers a balanced representation of each sector and each industry segment (farmer-facing, processor/manufacturing, consumer-facing).
 This is imperative for building credibility, promoting cross sector collaboration and securing buy-in from the industry as a whole.

-For more information on SAI Platform’s Regenerative Agriculture Programme, please contact Nick Betts at email@example.com.
+For more information on SAI Platform’s Regenerative Agriculture Programme, please contact Lexi Clark at firstname.lastname@example.org.